 In addition to the weekend curriculum, there will be activities to do between sessions to deepen, enliven, and bring continuity to our experience over the seasons.
 Between sessions, we read a book and practice mindfulness and self-reflection activities, some with journaling.
 We also meet monthly in a ZOOM online group session to check in with one another.

 We recognize that most participants have full lives and want each person to participate at a level that works for you.
 Rather than adding pressure or overwhelm to busy lives, our intention is to have this course be a nourishing and uplifting experience, including between weekends.

 While this program is not an herbal medicine course per se, most weekends will include teaching and an activity with plants or plant medicine.

 Participants are expected to attend all weekends as the learning and sense of community each weekend builds on the ones preceding it.

 The program is residential and all weekends except one will be at Heartstone.
-You will stay in your own tents or in our yurt, the Toadstool (lean-to) or 4-person bunkhouse.** The February winter session will be held at Arnot State Forest on a neighboring hill where there are heated facilities.
+You will stay in your own tents or in our yurt, the Toadstool (lean-to) or 4-person bunkhouse.** The February winter session will be held in Canandaigua, NY where there are heated facilities.